cfengine/documentation/enterprise-cfengine-guide/reporting/sql-queries-enterprise-api.markdown

 ---
 layout: default
-title:  SQL Queries
+title: SQL Queries Using the Enterprise API
 published: true
-sorting: 30
+sorting: 20
-tags: [manuals, enterprise, rest, api, reporting, sql, queries]
+tags: [manuals, enterprise, reporting]
 ---

+The CFEngine Server aggregates information about the environment in a centralized database.
+Data is collected every 5 minutes from all bootstrapped hosts.
+This data can be accessed through the Enterprise Report API.

+See also: [SQL Schema Diagram][SQL Schema Diagram]

 Through the API, you can can create reports in CFEngine Enterprise with SQL queries.
 The API can create the following report queries: